camunda/camunda-docs-manual/content/user-guide/data-formats/xml.md

 }
 ```

-The call to `SpinValues.jsonValue(...).create()` will transform the string into a DomXML object wrapped by Spin.
+The call to `SpinValues.xmlValue(...).create()` will transform the string into a DomXML object wrapped by Spin.

 If we wanted to retrieve the XML in another JavaDelegate and e.g. add some more information we could do this easily: